-If you’re looking for a silver bullet on your quest to find how to get a good clean guitar tone, this guide will try to get you there but can’t make any guarantees.
+If you’re looking for a silver bullet on your quest to find how to get a good clean guitar tone, this guide will try to get you there.
 Many say tone is in the hands or head of the (great) players.
 Here are some tricks you can try to help get you there.

 Simply put, tone is the sound that your guitar produces when you play it.
 So as you can probably guess, there are just about infinite tones you can create with your guitar.
 Those wobbly wah-wahs in Jimi Hendrix’s “Voodoo Child (Slight Return)” are one tone, and Tom Morello’s harsh, overdriven blasts of sound in Rage Against the Machine’s “Killing In The Name” are another.